 Read our blog on survivorship.

 In the U.S., most people diagnosed with breast cancer will live for many years.
-Today, there are about 3.1 million breast cancer survivors in the U.S. (more than any other group of cancer survivors!) .
+Today, there are more than 3.5 million breast cancer survivors in the U.S. (more than any other group of cancer survivors!) .

 As a survivor, you face unique issues after breast cancer treatment.
 You may suffer from late effects of treatment or have issues related to sexuality, fertility or menopause.
 You may worry about family members getting breast cancer or your cancer coming back.

 This section discusses these concerns and ways to deal with them.

 If you are newly diagnosed or are currently undergoing treatment, you can find more information in the Diagnosis and Treatment sections.

 If you have metastatic breast cancer, you can find more information in the Metastatic Breast Cancer section.